cornellh4i/CHEM/frontend/README.md

 # Frontend

 The frontend is a Next.js web app bundling TypeScript, ESLint, and Tailwind CSS.
 Basic components are built with Flowbite, acting as the foundation for a custom design system entirely controlled with Tailwind.
 A `.env.local` file should be created from the `.env.template` file.
-Additional dependencies include:

-- `react-hook-form` for simple form handling
-- `firebase` and `react-firebase-hooks` for Firebase authentication
-- `@tanstack/react-query` for easier data fetching and updating

 ## Getting started